 - In a large bowl, combine oat flour, almond flour, coconut sugar, cocoa powder, baking powder, and salt.

-- Add the wet ingredients to the dry ingredients and combine until smooth.
+- Add the wet ingredients to the dry ingredients, followed by remaining 2 tablespoons chocolate chips and fold until smooth and no dry mix remains.
 Do not over mix.

 - Fill each donut mold close to the top.

-- Bake for 10-12 minutes or until an inserted toothpick comes out clean.
+- Bake for 9-12 minutes or until an inserted toothpick comes out clean.
+Check the donuts at 9 minutes to prevent overcooking.

 - Remove the donuts from the oven and allow them to cool for 5 minutes in the pan.
 Carefully remove them and allow them to finish cooling on a wire rack.